Skip to main content

 Expert preparation should be an ongoing process throughout litigation, not just a pre-trial activity.
 Regular case updates help experts stay current on developments and maintain their qualification foundations.

 The M.C. v Huntington Hospital decision provides valuable guidance for both plaintiff and defense attorneys dealing with expert qualification challenges.
-By focusing on the specific claims alleged and building appropriate foundations, practitioners can more effectively navigate the complex landscape of medical expert testimony.
+By focusing on the specific claims alleged and building appropriate foundations, practitioners can more effectively address the complex landscape of medical expert testimony.

 If you’re facing expert qualification challenges in a New York medical malpractice case, experienced legal counsel is essential.
 Call 516-750-0595 for a free consultation with attorneys who understand the complexities of expert testimony law and can help build the strongest possible case for your clients.